hyzhang98/hyzhang98.github.io/_pages/service.md

 - IEEE Transactions on Pattern Analysis and Machine Intelligence (T-PAMI)
 - IEEE Transactions on Neural Networks and Learning Systems (T-NNLS)
 - IEEE Transactions on Cybernetics (T-CYB)
+- IEEE Transactions on Cognitive Communications and Networking (T-CCN)
 - IEEE Transactions on Emerging Topics in Computational Intelligence (T-ETCI)
 - IEEE/CAA Journal of Automatica Sinica
 - ACM Transactions on Knowledge Discovery from Data (TKDD)